-P16 OTHER DEPRECIATING ASSETS FIRST DEDUCTED
+ASSETS FIRST DEDUCTED

-SMALL BUSINESS ENTITIES USING THE SIMPLIFIED DEPRECIATION RULES - do not complete this item.
+SMALL BUSINESS ENTITIES USING THE SIMPLIFIED DEPRECIATION RULES do not complete this item.

-Did you start to hold any other depreciating assets in 2008-09 for which you can claim a deduction for decline in value?
+Did you start to deduct the decline in value of any other depreciating assets in 2009-10?

-Go to item P17 Termination value of intangible depreciating assets in the next column.
+Go to P17 Termination value of intangible depreciating assets on the next page.

 A depreciating asset that you hold starts to decline in value from the time you use it or install it ready for use for any purpose, including a private purpose.
-However, you can only claim a deduction for the decline in value to the extent you use the asset for a taxable purpose, such as for producing assessable income.
+However, you can claim a deduction for the decline in value only to the extent you use the asset for a taxable purpose, such as for producing assessable income.